Elections (New Zealand)

 New Zealand Herald

-The New Zealand Herald is a great website for finding out about news and current events in New Zealand.
-It usually has up to date information about the elections, during the election period.
+The New Zealand Herald is another website for finding out about news and current events in New Zealand.
+It usually has up-to-date information about the elections, during the election period.
 There are two ways to search this site.

-• Hover your mouse over the New Zealand tab on the left-hand side of the page and choose Politics.
+• Go to the list on the left side of the page and choose Politics.

-• Use the search bar and enter your keywords (eg 'elections' or 'voting').
+• Or, use the search bar and enter your keywords such as 'elections' or 'voting'.

 Scoop